Unable to change own username through web UI

 The user has Administrator role; therefore, the username is editable.
 If he attempts to update it, there is no error displayed; however, it seems that the user is logged out immediately and the change is not applied.
 Ideally, the field should be read-only or the user should see an error.

-#3 Updated by Dominic Cleal about 3 years ago
+#3 Updated by Dominic Cleal over 3 years ago

 - Subject changed from WebUI - no error on updating own username to blank to No error when updating own username to blank